hashicorp/consul/website/source/intro/getting-started/agent.html.markdown

 # Run the Consul Agent

 After Consul is installed, the agent must be run.
-The agent can either run in a server or client mode.
+The agent can run either in server or client mode.
 Each datacenter must have at least one server, although 3 or 5 is recommended.
 A single server deployment is _**highly**_ discouraged as data loss is inevitable in a failure scenario.
 [This guide](/docs/guides/bootstrapping.html) covers bootstrapping a new datacenter.
 All other agents run in client mode, which